gbdev/pandocs/content/Video_Display.md

 ` Destination: FE00-FE9F`

 The transfer takes 160 machine cycles: 152 microseconds in normal speed or 76 microseconds in CGB Double Speed Mode.
-During this time, the CPU can access only HRAM (memory at FF80-FFFE).
-For this reason, the programmer must copy a short procedure into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has
+On DMG, during this time, the CPU can access only HRAM (memory at FF80-FFFE); on CGB, the bus used by the source area cannot be used (this isn\'t understood well at the moment, it\'s recommended to assume same behavior as DMG).
+For this reason, the programmer must copy a short procedure into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has finished:
-finished:

 ` run_dma:`\
 `  ld a, start address / 100h`\